 We are exposed to the risk of strikes, work stoppages and other industrial actions.
 We estimate that approximately 15% of our employees are members of labor unions.
 Nevertheless, in the future we may experience lengthy consultations with labor unions or strikes, work stoppages or other industrial actions.
 We are subject to different national and regional industry-wide collective bargaining agreements in each of the respective sectors in which we operate, except for our casinos in Marbella, Valencia, La Toja and Buenos Aires, whose employees are party to collective bargaining agreements directly with us.
 In addition, we are a party to a collective bargaining agreement with the employees of Universal de Desarollos Electronicos, S.A., a slot machine manufacturing subsidiary, concerning hours of employment.
 Although we believe that we have good relations with our employees, strikes called by employees or unions could disrupt our operations.
-For example, during 2006, 2007 and 2008, the operations of our Buenos Aires riverboat casinos were adversely impacted by multiple industrial actions involving the labor unions that represent employees.
+For example, during 2006, 2007 and 2008, the operations of our Buenos Aires riverboat casinos were adversely impacted by multiple industrial actions involving the labor unions that represent employees, and the level of labor unrest in Argentina generally in the near future is expected to increase.
 Strikes and other industrial actions, as well as the negotiation of new collective bargaining agreements or salary increases in the future, could disrupt our operations and make it more costly to operate our facilities, which in turn could have a material adverse effect on our business, financial condition and results of operations.